bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ```

 Congratulations!
-You now have an SSM Command Document that will reboot a Bottlerocket node.
+You now have an SSM Command Document that reboots a Bottlerocket node.

 ##### 3. Apply the SSM Command Documents to Your Bottlerocket Nodes

-After creating the two SSM Command Documents above ([`update-bottlerocket-node`](#ssm-command-document-check-for-and-apply-updates-to-a-bottlerocket-node) and [`reboot-bottlerocket-node`](#ssm-command-document-reboot-a-bottlerocket-node)), you can apply them to your Bottlerocket nodes.
+After creating the two SSM Command Documents above ([`update-bottlerocket-node`](#ssm-command-document-check-for-and-apply-updates-to-a-bottlerocket-node) and [`reboot-bottlerocket-node`](#ssm-command-document-reboot-a-bottlerocket-node)), apply them to your Bottlerocket nodes.

 To apply SSM Command Documents to your Bottlerocket nodes, follow the steps in the [AWS Systems Manager User Guide: "To send a command using Run Command"](https://docs.aws.amazon.com/systems-manager/latest/userguide/running-commands-console.html).

-If you are using EKS, you can select all nodes in a given EKS cluster by specifying an instance tag in the "Target selection" section of the page.
+If you are using EKS, it is possible to select all nodes in a given EKS cluster by specifying an instance tag in the "Target selection" section of the page.
 Specify `eks:cluster-name` as the tag key, with the tag value set to your cluster name.

-After running the SSM Command Document, you will be taken to the SSM Command status page.
+After running the SSM Command Document, you are taken to the SSM Command status page.
-If you would like to see the output of the SSM Command Document that you just ran, you can click on an Instance ID in the "Targets and outputs" section of the page and see any output or errors.
+If you would like to see the output of the SSM Command Document that you just ran, click on an Instance ID in the "Targets and outputs" section of the page and see any output or errors.

-Once the [first SSM Command Document (`update-bottlerocket-node`)](#ssm-command-document-check-for-and-apply-updates-to-a-bottlerocket-node) has finished running, you can apply the [second SSM Command Document (`reboot-bottlerocket-node`)](#ssm-command-document-reboot-a-bottlerocket-node) to your Bottlerocket nodes using the same process as above.
+Once the [first SSM Command Document (`update-bottlerocket-node`)](#ssm-command-document-check-for-and-apply-updates-to-a-bottlerocket-node) has finished running, apply the [second SSM Command Document (`reboot-bottlerocket-node`)](#ssm-command-document-reboot-a-bottlerocket-node) to your Bottlerocket nodes using the same process as above.

 ## Node Replacement

 ### EKS

-When running the `aws-k8s-*` variants of Bottlerocket on EKS, you can use either the EKS Console or [`eksctl`](https://eksctl.io/) to update your Bottlerocket nodes using the _node replacement_ method.
+When running the `aws-k8s-*` variants of Bottlerocket on EKS, use either the EKS Console or [`eksctl`](https://eksctl.io/) to update your Bottlerocket nodes using the _node replacement_ method.
-This means that you will be replacing your existing Bottlerocket nodes with new Bottlerocket nodes, rather than updating your existing Bottlerocket nodes in-place.
+This means that you are replacing your existing Bottlerocket nodes with new Bottlerocket nodes, rather than updating your existing Bottlerocket nodes in-place.

 #### EKS Console